sbowman/migrations/README.md

 migrations.
 You may then call functions in the package to migrate the database up or down, based on the current "revision" of the database.

-The "test" directory is used to test the migrations, both local and remote, and provides a complete example of using the package.
+The `migrations` package is designed to be included in your product binary.
+When the application deploys to the server, you can run your migrations from the server, without manually having to setup the database.

+Alternatively, you could build a small CLI binary or Docker container, include the `migrations` package and your SQL files in the image, and run that standalone.

+In a cloud environment like Kubernetes, you might create a "maintenance" pod to run migrations on startup (and periodically clean out old data from the database).
+Implement an HTTP endpoint that holds on to any clients until `migrations` complete.
+When a client starts, it requests that maintentance HTTP endpoint before accepting its own requests.
+When the migrations finish in the maintenance pod, the maintenance pod allows the HTTP endpoint to finally reply (and simply reply with a 2XX immediately for any future requests).
+This ensures your applications, on deployment, all wait for migrations to complete before accepting requests, so they are using the latest and greatest version of your database.

 Migrations 1.3.1 is completely API-compatible with Migrations 1.0.0.

-Additionally, all the new remote migration functionality and Cobra/Viper command support described below is completely optional.
+All the remote migration functionality and Cobra/Viper command support described below is completely optional.
 It is isolated in packages so as not to pull in either the Cobra, Viper, or AWS packages into your binary unless you use them.

+## Development Notes

+The "sql" directory is used to test the migrations.
+Its contents should *NOT* be included in your applications.

+The "cmd" directory contains some sample code describing how to setup `migrations` functionaltiy in your applications, using the Cobra and Viper packages.  (_This package will eventually be deprecated, and the examples moved to proper `Example` code._)

 ## Deprecation Warnings